 Requirement 14: Major - Athletic Training - Chemistry and Physics Labs

-Major - Athletic Training - Chemistry and Physics Labs: 2 courses from CEM161, PHY251
+Major - Athletic Training - Chemistry and Physics Labs: 1 course from CEM161

 Requirement 15: Major - Athletic Training - Introductions

 Major - Athletic Training - Introductions: 2 courses from KIN121, KIN173